josterpi/josterpi.github.io/_carols/o-little-town-of-bethlehem.md

 5. O holy Child of Bethlehem,
 Descend to us, we pray!
 Cast out our sin and enter in,
-Be born in us to-day.
+Be born in us today.
 We hear the Christmas angels,
 The great glad tidings tell;
 O come to us, abide with us,